forestryio/forestry.io/hugo/content/blog/automate-deploy-w-circle-ci.md

 #### 1. Install Git and checkout the repository

-          - run: apk update && apk add git
+          - run: apt-get update && apt-get install -y --no-install-recommends git
           - checkout

 `run` and `checkout` are CircleCI commands — they are the interface through which we can send instructions to the build environment.
 We will be using `run` heavily: it allows us to specify commands to be run in the build environment. `checkout` is a special step that CircleCI provides to simplify checking out the project into your build environment’s `working_directory`.